-BT invites applicants who have been successful in its video interview to an assessment centre.
-Along with a group of other candidates, you’ll complete a number of tasks designed to assess how you work and approach problems.
+BT invites applicants who have been successful in its video interview to a virtual assessment centre.
+You'll receive a virtual invite in advance, alongside some preparational materials.
+On the day, along with a group of other candidates, you’ll complete a number of tasks designed to assess specific strengths, such as how you work and solve problems.

 To find out what is involved in BT’s assessment centres, TARGETjobs spoke to Corinne Dugdale, a graduate recruitment advisor (and a recent graduate herself), who shared her advice and insights.